 Dr. Jiong Ma brings over 25 years of experience in investing, building, and scaling global technology companies.
 Since November 2020, Dr. Ma has been a Venture Partner at Braemar Energy Ventures ("Braemar"), an energy-focused venture capital firm.
 From 2008 to October 2020, Dr. Ma served as Senior Partner and a member of the investment committee at Braemar.
 While at Braemar, Dr. Ma has led investments in more than 15 companies involved in either resource efficiency, e-mobility, industrial digitalization, renewable energy, or deep tech, and has achieved multiple successful exits through M&A and IPO.
 During her career, she has served on the board of directors of more than 10 venture-backed companies, including Powervation (acquired by ROHM Semiconductor Ltd.), Convery Computer (acquired by Micron Technology, Inc.), mc10 (acquired by Medidata), and Carbonite Inc., which went public in 2011 and was subsequently acquired by OpenText (Nasdaq: OTEX) in 2019 for \$1.45 billion.
-Dr. Ma currently serves on the board of Anavex Life Sciences Corp.
-(Nasdaq: AVXL) and as an advisory board member for each of Demeter Partners, a VC/PE fund dedicated to ecological and energy transformation in Europe, and National Renewable Energy Labs, a national laboratory of the U.S. Department of Energy which develops solutions to transform the generation, consumption, storage, and distribution of energy.
-From 2004 to 2008, Dr. Ma was an investment professional with the venture capital arm of 3i, a global private equity firm, where she led investments across multiple stages in technology and media, digital health, and cleantech.
+Dr. Ma currently serves as an advisory board member for each of Demeter Partners, a VC/PE fund dedicated to ecological and energy transformation in Europe, and National Renewable Energy Labs, a national laboratory of the U.S. Department of Energy which develops solutions to transform the generation, consumption, storage, and distribution of energy.
+From 2004 to 2008, Dr. Ma was an investment professional with the venture capital arm of 3i, a global private equity firm, where she led investments across multiple stages in technology & media, digital health, and cleantech.
 From 1997 to 2004, Dr. Ma held numerous senior positions at Lucent Technologies and Nortel Networks, where she was responsible for portfolio strategy, product development and research and development.
 In 2000, Dr. Ma co-founded Onetta Inc., an optical networking company, which was acquired by Bookham Technology in 2004.
-Dr. Ma holds a PhD in Electrical and Computer Engineering from the University of Colorado at Boulder, an MS in Electrical Engineering from Worchester Polytechnic Institute, and a BS in Physics and Electrical Engineering from Lanzhou University in China.
-Dr. Ma is also a Kauffman Fellow.
+Dr. Ma holds a PhD in Electrical and Computer Engineering from the University of Colorado at Boulder, an MS in Electrical Engineering from Worchester Polytechnic I